 Hearing aids can provide a new sense of freedom to those with hearing loss.
-Hearing aids make everyday conversation more enjoyable; make watching movies less of a burden, and makes interpreting our environment more natural.
+Hearing aids make everyday conversation more enjoyable; make watching movies less of a burden, and makes interpreting our environment more natural (see What to Know About Hearing Aids).
+As technology has progressed, hearing aid uses have become more varied and available in numerous ways.
+For example, hearing aid phone compatibility is at an all time high, which gives people numerous options to obtain the features they need or want.
 However, for some people, hearing aids alone are sometimes not enough.

 Hearing aids transmit sound from the environment into your ears, but sometimes these devices struggle to pick up the right sound due to sound interference.
 Hearing aids do not have depth perception, meaning they amplify all noises equally.
 In a crowded lecture hall, church, or auditorium, hearing aids might amplify the voices and sounds of the audience over the person speaking, making it difficult to comprehend a stage performance or speech.